andycroll/andycroll.com/_posts/2018/2018-04-01-stop-robots-crawlers-triggering-errors-rails.md

 If you’re trying to make your app easier to maintain, it’s important to stay on top of your errors.
 You have probably wired up your application to an error monitoring tool similar to [Rollbar](https://rollbar.com), [Honeybadger](https://honeybadger.io), [Bugsnag](https://bugsnag.com), or [Sentry](https://getsentry.com).

-It is possible to just ‘swallow’ or ignore all 404 errors.
-However you want the know when real users receive 404 pages, as it might indicate something important is broken.
+It is tempting to just ignore all 404 errors.
+However you want to know when real users receive 404 pages, as it might indicate something important is broken.

-If you cannot distinguish between the genuine issues that your visitors are having and the ‘noise’ from search engines you cannot focus and fix _real_ problems.
+If you cannot distinguish between the genuine issues that your visitors are having and the ‘noise’ from search engines you cannot focus on fixing _real_ problems.

-Eradicating these ‘robot errors’ should make fixing user-facing errors more straightforward.
-It's good to close and fix issues as they show up in your monitoring setup, but that’s another article!

 Whether you’re paying for your tracking service or not, you’ll burn through your credits if you’re receiving a large volume of unnecessary errors.